Poll: Arizona's Kelly is most liked as Harris' VP pick, but the field isn't well known

 Kelly gets a 31% favorable rating, while 18% have an unfavorable one.
 Still, 52% said they are unsure or never heard of him.

-Pennsylvania Gov. Josh Shapiro, widely viewed as the front-runner for the job, has a 25%-23% favorable-unfavorable rating, with 53% unsure.
+Pennsylvania Gov. Josh Shapiro, widely viewed as a finalist for the job, has a 25%-23% favorable-unfavorable rating, with 53% unsure.

 Minnesota Gov. Tim Walz, a favorite of progressives on Capitol Hill, is largely unknown with 71% saying they don’t have an opinion of him at this point.